QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/README.md

 For learners using the November 2020 webcast series from the Microsoft US Azure team https://aka.ms/azure-knowledge-mining

 This training is an updated version of the Azure Learn AI Knowledge Mining Bootcamp that has been retired.
+The original workshop can be found at https://github.com/Azure/LearnAI-KnowledgeMiningBootcamp

 ## About this course